The role of social

 will always need support structures as a part of their lives.

-3) The amount of participation in a
+3) The amount of

 community (living, education,